mongodb/docs/source/includes/mapping-options-preview.rst

 You can preview how mapping rules affect your data model by viewing the blue dotted box in the MongoDB diagram pane.
-This allows you to preview the mapping rule before you run a sync job.
+This allows you to preview the mapping rule before you apply it.

 - If the collection entity doesn't exist, it is added to the diagram with a preview state around the entire card.